Machine Learning Engineering: AI-Driven Problem Solving

 Data Collection: Gathering relevant data is the first step.
 This data can be anything from images, text, numbers, or a combination.

-Data Preparation: The collected data is cleaned, processed, and transformed into a suitable format for the ML model.
+Data Preparation: ML engineers clean, process, and transform the collected data into a suitable format for the ML model.

 Model Training: The algorithm is fed the prepared data to learn patterns and relationships.

-Model Evaluation: The model’s performance is assessed on a separate dataset to measure its accuracy.
+Model Evaluation: Professionals asses the model’s performance on a separate dataset to measure its accuracy.

-Model Deployment: Once satisfied with the model’s performance, it can be deployed to make predictions or decisions.
+Model Deployment: Once clients are satisfied with the model’s performance, it is deployed to make predictions or decisions.

 What does a machine learning engineer do?